Colfax, Louisiana: History

 The riot arose from the disputed gubernatorial election of 1872, finally determined in the favor of the Republican William Pitt Kellogg by the federal government.
 Both the Fusion-Democrats and the Republicans held inaugurations and certified their own slates of local officers.
-Kellogg had not recognized Nash's election as sheriff.
-A native of Sabine Parish, Nash had been a Confederate army officer, held as a prisoner of war at Johnson's Island in Ohio from 1863 to 1865.
 Following the events of 1873, in 1874 Nash gathered many of the same men to establish the White League, a white supremacist paramilitary organization that operated on behalf of Democrats and eventually had chapters in many areas of Louisiana.
 It worked to intimidate and attack black voters, to run Republicans out of office, and to suppress black voting.

 On April 13, 1921, the white citizens of Colfax unveiled a 12 ft marble obelisk that read, "In Loving Remembrance, Erected to the Memory of the Heroes, Stephen Decatur Parish, James West Hadnot, Sidney Harris.
 Who fell in the Colfax Riot, fighting for White Supremacy, April 13, 1873."

 In 1950 the state commerce department erected a historical marker identifying the site of the "Colfax Riot"; it says that the militia's victory "marked the end of carpetbag misrule in the South."
 Because of similar insurgent paramilitary violence in other areas of the state, especially during campaigns and elections, federal troops remained in Louisiana until 1877, when they were removed on orders of U.S. President Rutherford B. Hayes.